Joseph Edward Duncan: Groene family murders

 Much of what is known about the murders of the Groene family was revealed by Shasta Groene herself.
-According to Shasta's police interview, Duncan killed her mother, older brother, and her mother's fiancé; then, he kidnapped her and her brother, driving away with them in the stolen Jeep Cherokee.
+According to Shasta's police interview, Duncan killed her mother, older brother, and her mother's fiancé.
+Then, he kidnapped her and her brother, driving away with them in the stolen Jeep Cherokee.

 Shasta told investigators her mother came into Dylan's and her room and woke them up.
-Her mother said, "Someone is in the house", and they went into the living room, where she saw Duncan wearing black gloves and holding a gun.
-Duncan tied her mother's hands with nylon zip ties and did the same to her mother's fiancé and her brother Slade.
-Shasta and Dylan were removed from the house and placed outside on the lawn.
-While waiting with her brother, she heard multiple thumping sounds from inside the home.
-She then saw her injured older brother staggering away from the entrance to the house.
-Duncan then bludgeoned the three to death and proceeded to place Shasta and Dylan in his car.
-Duncan took both children to other locations, where he repeatedly raped and tortured them for six weeks.
-Shasta stated that they drove a long distance and stayed in two different campsites, where Duncan told her of having beaten her family members to death with a hammer.
+Her mother said, "Someone is in the house," and led them into the living room, where Shasta saw Duncan wearing black gloves and holding a gun.
+Duncan tied her mother's hands with nylon zip ties and did the same to her mother's fiancé and Shasta's brother Slade.
+Duncan removed Shasta and Dylan from the house and placed them outside on the lawn.
+While waiting outside with her brother, Shasta heard multiple thumping sounds during the time that Duncan bludgeoned the three people remaining inside the home to death.
+She then saw her injured older brother, Slade, staggering away from the entrance to the house.
+Once he had finished murdering the three inside, Duncan placed Shasta and Dylan in his car.
+He took both children to other locations, where he repeatedly raped and tortured them for six weeks.
+Shasta stated that they drove a long distance and stayed in two different campsites, during which time Duncan told her of having beaten her family members to death with a hammer.